dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ```

 ### Debian (Jessie)
 Begin by installing FFmpeg.
 Note: these instructions are adapted from this [guide](https://www.assetbank.co.uk/support/documentation/install/ffmpeg-debian-squeeze/ffmpeg-debian-jessie/).
-This [gist](https://gist.github.com/holms/7009218) is a tad more comprehensive
+This [gist](https://gist.github.com/holms/7009218) is more comprehensive and
-and will show you how to make a package that you can manage with `apt-get`.
+will show you how to make a package that you can manage with apt-get.

-First add the multimedia source to the bottom of `/etc/apt/sources.list`.
+First add the multimedia source to the bottom of /etc/apt/sources.list.

 ```
 deb http://www.deb-multimedia.org jessie main non-free